-While you’re at it, don’t forget to take a look at this tried and trusted list of the best apps available through Cydia.
+While you’re at it, don’t forget to take a look at this tried and trusted list of the best apps available through Cydia, as well as our list of the best Cydia tweaks available.
 Some may be outdated, such as Backgrounder, now that iOS has been updated to include multitasking, but others like SBSettings are just as useful today as they were then.
-And if you haven’t already, be sure to download MakeUseOf’s Underground Guide to the iPhone.

 This is a must-have for any iPad user who doesn’t own an iPhone.
 It’s pretty frustrating when, as an iPad user, you find that an app has not been optimized for the larger format.
 FullForce basically tricks the app into thinking it was made for the iPad’s larger screen.
 In order to activate FullForce with any given app, you have to toggle the feature through your Settings panel.

 FullForce is not without its glitches, and doesn’t work with just any app.
 They have a list of compatible apps, and even that list is filled with issues.
 While it does solve the resolution issue, it sometimes comes at the price of using only half of the screen and at times even causes the app to crash.
 That said, it still is an improvement on the way that the iPad handles iPhone apps.

 An example of how FullForce works can be seen with the Tumblr app.
 Before activating FullForce, the app, when scaled to fit the iPad’s screen looks like this:

 Once FullForce is activated, it improves the resolution, but the execution still does leave a little to be desired:

 To download FullForce, just fire up Cydia and search for the app.
 If you’re willing to pay for this feature, their sister app, RetinaPad is available for Cydia for $2.99, which simulates the iPhone 4’s retina display.